 What is Hepatitis C?

-Inflammation of the liver is known as “hepatitis”.
-There are many causes of hepatitis, and usually in children it is caused by a viral infection.
+‘Hepatitis’ is an inflammation of the liver.
+There are many causes of hepatitis, and in children it is usually caused by a viral infection.
 Hepatitis C (HCV) is one of the viruses that can cause hepatitis.

-Six strains (or types) of HCV have been identified.
+There are six strains (or types) of HCV.
 These are called “genotypes”.
-HCV genotypes 1 and 3 are the commonest types found in Australia.
+HCV genotypes 1 and 3 are the most common types found in Australia.

-If a person has the hepatitis C virus for more than six months this is called chronic hepatitis C infection.
-Some people, both children and adults, can clear the virus themselves after being exposed to the hepatitis C virus.
+If a person has the hepatitis C virus for more than six months it is called chronic hepatitis C infection.
+Some people, both children and adults, can clear the hepatitis C virus themselves, after being exposed.

-There is no immunisation currently available against hepatitis C.
+Currently, there is no immunisation available to protect against hepatitis C.

 Symptoms of hepatitis C

 The hepatitis C virus infection may cause no obvious symptoms, even though liver damage may be occurring.
-For some people with chronic hepatitis C infection it can cause chronic liver disease with symptoms such as: jaundice (yellowing of the whites of the eyes and the skin), tiredness, nausea, fever and lack of appetite but this is rare in children.
+For some people with chronic hepatitis C infection, it can cause chronic liver disease.
+Symptoms include: jaundice (yellowing of the whites of the eyes and the skin), tiredness, nausea, fever and lack of appetite, but this is rare in children.

 Who gets hepatitis C virus?

-The hepatitis C virus is spread by blood to blood contact and rarely via other body fluids. .
-People at particular risk are intravenous drug users who share needles, and people who received blood transfusions before February 1990, when screening of blood for Hepatitis C began in Australia.
-Hepatitis C can be spread sexually although this is uncommon.
+The hepatitis C virus is spread by blood to blood contact.
+It is rarely spread by other body fluids.
+People at extra risk are intravenous drug users who share needles, and people who received blood transfusions before February 1990.
+This is because screening of blood for hepatitis C began in 1990 in Australia.
+Hepatitis C can be spread sexually, although this is uncommon.

 Can babies catch hepatitis C from their mothers?

-Yes, transmission of the virus can occur from a mother to her baby.
+Yes, a mother can transmit the virus to her baby.

 This is known as vertical transmission.
-It is thought to occur whilst in-utero or during delivery.
-Of 100 babies born to mothers who have Hepatitis C, approximately 5-7 of those babies (5–7%) will acquire the virus.
+It is thought to occur in-utero or during delivery.
+Of 100 babies born to mothers who have Hepatitis C, approximately 5-7 of those babies (5–7%) will obtain the virus.

-Hepatitis C virus has not been shown to be transmitted through breast milk and breastfeeding is encouraged.
-If the mother has cracked and bleeding nipples the milk should be expressed and discarded until nipples have healed.
+Hepatitis C virus has not been shown to be transmitted through breast milk and therefore, breastfeeding is encouraged.
+If however the mother has cracked and bleeding nipples, the milk should be expressed and discarded until nipples have healed.

 What are the long term effects?

 Children with chronic hepatitis C virus infection usually feel perfectly well.
 After many years of infection they may develop cirrhosis of the liver (increasing and permanent scarring of the liver) or liver cancer, but this is unusual in childhood.
-Chronic hepatitis C infection with subsequent liver disease and/or liver cancer is one of the commonest indications for liver transplantation in adults; this is rarely required in children.
+Chronic hepatitis C infection with liver disease and/or liver cancer is the most common reason for needing a liver transplant in adults.
+Children rarely need a transplant.

-It is difficult to predict who will go on to develop serious liver problems and therefore it is important for all children infected with HCV to be monitored.
+It is hard to predict who will go on to develop serious liver problems and so it is important for all children infected with HCV to be monitored.

-It is important to maintain a healthy liver by immunising against other hepatitis viruses like hepatitis B and hepatitis A. It is also recommended to; have a good diet, exercise regularly, maintain a healthy weight and avoid alcohol and drugs in adult life.
+Children should be immunised against other hepatitis viruses like hepatitis B and hepatitis A. It is also recommended to; have a good diet, exercise, maintain a healthy weight and avoid alcohol and drugs in adult life.

 Can hepatitis C be treated?